ABRM2002/BASIC-HOME-LAB/README.md

 ### 🚀 Elevate Your Learning with Hands-On Virtualization: Theoretical knowledge forms the foundation, but the Home Lab catapults you into the realm of practical mastery.
 Take on cyber challenges with confidence, equip your mental toolkit, and embark on a journey of true skill refinement! 🚀🧠

-## 1.CHANGE YOUR NETWORK OPTIONS BASED ON YOUR SCENARIO:
+## A: CHANGE YOUR NETWORK OPTIONS BASED ON YOUR SCENARIO:

 ### Scenario 1: Test tools using internet connectivity : Use default settings - NAT